Where To Stay in Ubud: 5 Best Areas, Hotels & Guest Houses

-After living in Ubud for a while and personally going through the fun-but-overwhelming process of finding a place to live that felt peaceful—but not totally lost in the middle of the rice fields—I’ve created a mental map of the best areas to stay in Ubud, whether you’re visiting for a few days or planning to stay longer.
+After living in Ubud for a while (and personally going through the fun-but-overwhelming process of finding a place to live), I’ve finally uncovered the best areas to stay in Ubud, whether you’re visiting for a few days or planning to stay longer.

-So if you’re planning your short vacation or thinking of settling down here for a few months, keep reading—this guide will help you understand where to stay in Ubud, get a real feel for each area, and find the one that fits your version of Ubud best.
+So if you’re planning a short vacation or thinking of settling down here for a few months, this guide will help you understand where to stay in Ubud, get a real feel for each neighborhood, and find the one that best fits your version of Ubud.

 Don’t have time now?📌 Save it for later!